cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 allows researchers to continue if unexpected events take place that does not allow in-person meetings such as the recent COVID epidemic.

+Sometimes videoconferencing will produce acoustic feedback: a very loud loop of sound within a call.
+Members of a call can prevent this phenomenon by wearing headphones; if not possible, keep speaker volume down.
+Acoustic feedback also occurs when more than one device, in close proximity to each other, is on the same call.
+Avoid this feedback by wearing headphones or earbuds.

 There are many conferencing tools available that can be used.
 You may even use multiple dependent on the particular meeting or preferences by the subgroup.
 To keep things simple it is however